West Cornwall · TR13 · Cornwall Council West

 Why Helston is its own job.

-The Conservation Area covers the medieval core and Coinagehall Street; shop frontages, sash windows and listed building stock dominate the design conversation.
+Locally, the Conservation Area covers the medieval core and Coinagehall Street; shop frontages, sash windows and listed building stock dominate the design conversation.
 RNAS Culdrose to the south sets some height and roofline constraints in the southern parishes.
 For new build specifically, parts of Helston sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Helston project as a TR13-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Helston projects parish-up, not template-down — the TR13 context shapes the design from day one.
+Whether the project is on Georgian townhouses in the centre or further out toward Porthleven, the new build response is locally tuned.

 Planning note